 Is Bocote A Good Acoustic Guitar Body Back/Side Tonewood?

-Bocote's relatively high volume and rich tonality are worth the effort required for building it into acoustic guitar back and sides.
+Bocote's relatively high volume and rich tonality are worth the effort required for building it into an acoustic guitar back and sides.

 As we'd expect, bocote is most often seen in custom builds or high-end models.
 It's an excellent choice for steel-string acoustics and nylon-string classical guitars alike.

-Bocote is less brittle and easier to bend than its relative ziricote, which is better-known and respected as a back and sides wood.
+Bocote is less brittle and easier to bend than its relative ziricote, which is better known and respected as a back and sides wood.
 There's something to be said about that and its relevance to bocote as a viable back and sides tonewood.